Guidelines for Enterprise Projects For St Lucia CIP

-The following guidelines are made subject to the Citizenship by Investment Act No. 14 of 2015 (‘‘the Act’’) and the Citizenship by Investment Regulations No. 89 of 2015 (‘‘the Regulations’’).
+The following Guidelines for Enterprise Projects For St Lucia CIP are made subject to the Citizenship by Investment Act No. 14 of 2015 (‘‘the Act’’) and the Citizenship by Investment Regulations No. 89 of 2015 (‘‘the Regulations’’).

 The Citizenship by Investment Unit (“the Unit”) will consider enterprise projects to be included on the list of approved projects for the Citizenship by Investment Programme (‘‘CIP’’).
 The Unit will consider a number of criteria when determining whether an enterprise project should be recommended for inclusion on the list of approved projects for the CIP.

 The Enterprise Project MUST:

 o Cruise port and marina.

 • Comply with government policies, standards and regulations pertaining to businesses operating in the sector.

 • Adhere to monitoring and reporting requirements of the Government of Saint Lucia and the Unit.

 • In the case of an individual developer (sole investor):

 o Make a minimum qualifying investment of US $3,500,000.